Freelance Video Editing Jobs for Beginners in 2026: The Complete Starter Guide

 In-Demand Video Editing Skills That Pay the Most in 2026

-1. AI-assisted editing — Runway ML, Firefly, CapCut AI
+1. AI-assisted editing with Runway ML, Firefly, and CapCut AI

-2. Short-form content mastery — Reels, Shorts, TikTok
+2. Short-form content editing for Reels, Shorts, and TikTok

-6. Caption and subtitle production — using Descript
+6. Caption and subtitle creation using tools like Descript

 How Much Can You Realistically Earn From Freelance Video Editing Jobs in India?